Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 The utility of diminishment will come later on, but for now it's a wonderful primer on working with an index!

 This solution is a primitive demonstration to show that binary follows these diminishment rules for any provided index.
-All of this has led me to posit a fundamental law -
+All of this has led me to posit a fundamental principle of working with binary indexes -

-    "The Law of Binary Index Diminishment"
+    "The Binary Index Diminishment Principle"

         An index can be diminished by the dark point of a bit pattern's containing index from repeating the pattern across the target, with the diminishment interval defined by the numeric value of